Other Groups & Clubs at SMCS

 Athletics and fine arts are only part of the offerings that help students explore their interests and develop their knowledge and skills.
 And, our smaller population means that students can engage in a variety of co-curriculars at once.
 As a result, they are not limited to one area of interest or skill development.
 A fee may be required to participate in some of these programs, but financial assistance is always available.

-The high school and middle school co-curricular activities are supported by the SMCS Booster Club.
+The high school and middle school co-curricular athletics are supported by the SMCS Booster Club.

 Co-Curricular Clubs & Programs